wholesomebocaj/SoftwareArchitecture-Development/(C4 Lvl 2) Container Diagram.md

 ## Architecture Description

-This container diagram illustrates the Complaint Management System (CMS) implemented using a layered (N-tier) architecture with Django.
-The system supports multi-tenant architecture and is organized into discrete layers, each with specific responsibilities and technologies optimized for enterprise deployment.
+The Complaint Management System (CMS) implemented with Django in a layered (N-tier) architecture is shown in this container diagram.
+The system is divided into distinct layers with distinct roles and enterprise-ready technologies, also supporting a multi-tenant architecture.

 ## Architectural Layers